MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 ---
-title: "Calculate a Distance Matrix | Microsoft Docs" ms.date: "02/28/2018" ms.topic: "article"
+title: "Calculate a Distance Matrix | Microsoft Docs"
-ms.assetid: 1b06a21d-8204-4a5a-8389-c3983bde4307
-caps.latest.revision: 15
+description: describes the Bing Maps Distance Matrix API which provides travel time and distances for a set of origins and destinations. ms.date: 10/22/2021 ms.topic: article ms.assetid: 1b06a21d-8204-4a5a-8389-c3983bde4307 caps.latest.revision: 15
-author: "rbrundritt"
+author: stevemunk
-ms.author: "richbrun"
+ms.author: v-munksteve
-manager: "stevelom"
+manager: eriklind
 ms.service: "bing-maps"
 ---

 # Calculate a Distance Matrix

 The Bing Maps Distance Matrix API provides travel time and distances for a set of origins and destinations.
 The distances and times returned are based on the routes calculated by the Bing Maps Route API.
 Times are based on predictive traffic information, depending on the start time specified in the request.
 Distance matrices can be calculated for driving, walking and public transit routes.
 This API can also generate distance matrices that optionally includes a histogram of travel times over a period of time with a set interval that takes into consideration the predicted traffic at those times.